VirtuosoJoel/RubyExcel/README.md

 s.insert_columns( 2, 1 ) #Inserts 2 empty columns before column 2

 #Find the first row which matches a value within a column (selected by header)
+#Note: Can now accept a Column object in place of a header.
 s.match( 'Qty' ) { |value| value == 1 } #=> 2
 s.match( 'Part', &/Type2/ ) #=> 3